ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

 1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

-2. To verify status for the users in question, run the `Get-InformationBarrierRecipientStatus` cmdlet with the Identity parameter.
-You can use any identity value that uniquely identifies the recipients, such as Name, Alias, Distinguished name (DN), Canonical DN, Email address, or GUID.
+2. To verify status for the two users in question, run the `Get-InformationBarrierRecipientStatus` cmdlet with the Identity parameter.
+You can use any identity value that uniquely identifies each recipient, such as Name, Alias, Distinguished name (DN), Canonical DN, Email address, or GUID.

+    Example: `Get-InformationBarrierRecipientStatus -User1 meganb -User2 alexw`